Tax Planning in Madison, WI

 • Review the Retirement Plans You Offer Employees —

-Providing retirement plans such as 401(k)s, 403(b)s, or other defined contribution plans is an effective way to reduce tax liability.
+Offering retirement benefits like 401(k)s, 403(b)s, or other defined contribution plans can lower your tax burden.
 The "SECURE" Act of 2019 changed retirement plan rules for both small and large employers, so it’s wise to consult a financial advisor in Madison, WI about how these changes impact tax planning.

 • Have Your Family Work For The Business —